Rammsauer/greenwashing/README.md

 All the lights are off.
 Jack and Tyler stand amidst FIFTEEN GUYS around TWO GUYS FIGHTING.
-The crowd YELLS MORE WILDLY
+The crowd YELLS MORE WILDLY than before.
+In the background are EIGHT PARKED CARS.
 </pre>